foreverphoenix/the-phoenix-flavour/content/tpf/performance-guide/_index.md

 ## ENBSeries

 A major factor in performance loss is ENBSeries.
-While not as FPS-hungry as it used to be ENB presets will drop your performance and Rudy ENB, the TPF default, is not exactly lightweight.
+While they are generally not as FPS-hungry as they used to be, ENB presets will still drop your performance and Rudy ENB, the TPF default, is not exactly light weight.

-You have several options here:
+You have several options:

 - You can install the Rudy ENB - Better Performance INI.
 - You can swap to a more lightweight ENB preset (I recommend Serio's).